 The financial statements of the St. Tammany Parish Hospital Defined Contribution Plan have been prepared on the accrual basis of accounting.
 Employer contributions are recognized in the period in which the employee is compensated for services performed.
 Benefits are recognized when due and payable in accordance with the terms of the Plan.
 Interest and dividend income are recognized when earned.
-Under the Governmental Accounting Standards Board's Accounting Standards Codification the Plan's investment contract is required to be reported at fair value.
+Under the GASB Accounting Standards Codification (ASC) the Plan's investment contract is required to be reported at fair value.